Understanding accounting and tax in Hong Kong

 Double Taxation Agreements

-Double taxation can occur when you are taxed twice on the same income by two jurisdictions – the jurisdiction where the income arises i.e. the source jurisdiction and the jurisdiction where the income is received i.e. the jurisdiction of residence.
+Double taxation can occur when the same income is taxed in two jurisdictions: the source jurisdiction where the income arises and the jurisdiction of residence where the income is received.

 What is a Double Taxation Agreement?

 However, there are certain general aspects that a typical DTA will address.
-This includes dividends, interests, royalties, business profits, directors’ fees, and airline or shipping profits.
+This includes dividends, interest, royalties, business profits, directors’ fees and airline or shipping profits.

 Claiming relief under a DTA

 To claim benefits as a Hong Kong tax resident under applicable DTAs, you will need to present a Certificate of Resident Status from the IRD to the treaty country.
-This requires your business, whether incorporated in Hong Kong or abroad, to demonstrate sufficient business substance in Hong Kong.
+The IRD may require supporting information demonstrating that the business has sufficient presence and operational substance in Hong Kong.

 Accounting standards in Hong Kong

-Once you are incorporated in Hong Kong, you must do the due diligence to maintain transparent and reliable financial reporting.
-The Hong Kong Institute of Certified Public Accountants (HKICPA) is responsible for regulating this.
+Once incorporated in Hong Kong, your business will need to maintain transparent and reliable financial reporting in line with local regulatory requirements.
+The Hong Kong Institute of Certified Public Accountants (HKICPA) oversees the accounting and financial reporting standards applicable in this jurisdiction.

-The HKFRS consists of various distinct accounting and financial reporting standards, and several interpretations.
-Each standard covers a specific topic such as the presentation of financial statements, inventories, statement of cash flows and income taxes.
+The HKFRS framework consists of a range of accounting and financial reporting standards, together with related interpretations.
+Each standard covers a specific area of financial reporting, including topics such as the presentation of financial statements, inventories, statement of cash flows and income taxes.
+If your business operates as a commercial, industrial, financial or other profit-seeking entity, you will generally be required to prepare your financial statements in accordance with HKFRS.

 For small entities